7 Tomato Plant Problems And Solutions

 - Spray this solution on your plants

 Stink Bugs are triangular green and brown pests that feed on ripened fruits.
-This may cause quite the damage to your tomatoes and will leave small holes on the surface of the fruit.
+This may cause quite the insect damage to your homegrown tomatoes and will leave small holes on the surface of the fruit.

 The best solution to get rid of stink bugs is Diatomaceous Earth.
 You may also create your own organic neem oil extract by mixing 1 teaspoon of neem oil with 1/3 teaspoon mild detergent and 1 liter warm water.
 Spray this on your plants.

 You might also like: Homemade Bug Sprays To Keep Your Plants Happy And Healthy

 Your fruits may look nice, red, and edible, but, the shape is wrong.
 You might see ripples, lumps, and bulges all around the fruit.

 Catfacing happens when the weather is too cold during the pollinating cycle, causing the flowers to fall off.
 Although the flowers fell off, the fruits will continue to grow.

 Once catfacing appears, there is nothing you can do.
 The only solution is to avoid with prevention measures.

 If you are uncertain about the weather, make sure that the soil temperature in your home garden is at least 55 degrees Fahrenheit.
 In cases of cold weather, raise the soil temperature by using ground covers.